jundalisay/sp/content/en/research/ranald/hands/chapter-03.md

 {{< img src="/graphics/palm/ape.jpg" alt="Ape palm" >}}

 In the hand of man, the thumb is opposable.
 It can swing in an arc and touch every one of the other fingers.
 An ape's thumb cannot.

 Our manual dexterity, our ability to handle tools, to create, to build, to write, to guide fine instruments, we owe to our thumbs.

-### LARGE AND SMALL THUMBS
+## Large And Small Thumbs

 The thumb governs the general qualities of will, reason and appetites.